devsim/devsim_documentation/sphinx/source/symdiff.rst

   | ``unsignedval(obj)``                  | Get unsigned value                                            |
   +---------------------------------------+---------------------------------------------------------------+

-Commands are shown in :numref:`symdiff__commands`.
+Commands are shown in :ref:`symdiff__commands`.
 While they appear to have the same form as functions, they are special in the sense that they manipulate expressions and are never present in the expression which results.
 For example, note the result of the following command

 .. code-block:: python